Years of research and DNA analysis have helped me find the identity of my great-great grandfather.

 Connecting the Dots

 I never knew Agnes.
 She died Aug.
 23, 1973, at age 77.
 That was 3 1/2 years before I was born.
 And yet, inheriting her DNA has proven to be one of the more exciting discoveries of my life.
-In the next blog post, I explain how I found her dad.
+In another blog post, I explained how I found her dad, and in another, I explained the statistics behind the DNA analysis.

 View Matt Saxton’s family tree here on Ancestry.